jaburns/js13kserver-packer/README.md

 processed, and exported individually.
 The code in `client.js` will end up embedded in `index.html`, and the other two files will produce output files of the same name.

 Inside any of the main JS files you can directly inline another js file by placing a comment of the format `//__include otherfile.inc.js`.
 The `inc` is not technically important, just conventional in this project.
-The intention with using these inline directives instead of `require` or something similar is to avoid any module loading boilerplate at all costs.
+The intention with using these inline directives instead of `require` or something similar is to avoid any module loading boilerplate and provide UglifyJS with an input it can work with most effectivel.
 Functions that live in `.inc.js` files are prefixed with namespaces to avoid collision, and once inlined in the main source file they are reduced to single-letter names or further inlined by UglifyJS.

 The `shared.js` file is handled slightly differently than `client.js` and `server.js`.
 In order to easily shrink the names of shared symbols between client and server, top-level variables in `shared.js` are prefixed with `$`.
-This is just to make finding them easier and unambiguous in the lazy build script.
+This is just to make finding them easier and unambiguous in the build script.
 When these variables, prefixed by `$`, are found in either of the other main source files, they are minified to matching names.

 Since this toolchain is geared specifically towards using WebGL, there's a bit of magic that happens to make the WebGL context functions and constants smaller. *TODO Explain name mangling*

-*TODO mention external resource filename minification*
+*TODO explain `__includeSongData`*

 #### Shader Bundling and Optimizations

 All of the GLSL shaders live in the `/shaders` folder.
-Their contents can be accessed directly as strings in the client code via the generated file `shaders.gen.js` by replacing the `.` in the filename with a `_`.
+Their contents can be accessed directly as strings in the client code via the generated file `shaders.gen.js` by replacing the `.` in the file name with a `_`.
 For example, the shader `ship.frag` is available in the client code via the variable `ship_frag`.
 Shaders must have a `.frag`, `.vert` or `.glsl` file extension.